astorDev/horology/flutter/docs/custom-cupertino.md

 }
 ```

-Putting it together and allowing customizations of `itemExtent`, item's `width` and `height` we'll get this code:
+Putting it together and allowing customizations of `itemExtent`, item's `width`, and `height` we'll get this code:

 ```dart
 import 'package:flutter/cupertino.dart';